joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 - Ion symbols and symbol tables: https://amazon-ion.github.io/ion-docs/docs/symbols.html

-I'm already cringing at the thought of having to implement a parser for this... more on that later.
+And am already cringing at the thought of having to implement a parser for this... more on that later.

 # Static analysis